tylerchilds/tylerchilds.github.io/_posts/2019-09-08-css-tricks.md

 For this example, we're essentially utilizing two mixins: `--line-height` and `--font-size`.
 For our `h2` and `p`, we need to set the properties `font-size` and `line-height` to their Custom Property counterparts.
-This is because these custom properties have been recalculated in those rulesets, but they need to be set before the updated styling will be applied to them.
+This is because our mixins have been recalculated in those rulesets, but they need to be set before the updated styling will be applied to them.

 #### Word of Caution